These Beef and Cabbage Pasta Bowls will be your newest go-to for a quick and healthy meal! Easy, filling, and picky-eater approved!

 It’s a winner winner PASTA (?) dinner!

 Nothing beats a classic, simple and healthy recipe that pleases picky eaters and feeds your family after a busy day!
 And what is something that pleases almost everyone?
 PASTA!
 I love a heaping plate of pizza crockpot pasta and there’s something so satisfying about noodles smothered in creamy pumpkin pasta sauce, too.
 It’s comfort food at its finest and this beef pasta recipe is going to be the PERFECT weeknight meal to feed your crew.
 It’s easy to make, uses simple ingredients that you probably already have in your kitchen, and i guarantee it’s something that everyone in the family will enjoy!

 For this pasta recipe, I use a secret ingredient to add some veggie goodness without making it super obvious to kids and anyone who is a picky eater!
 Cabbage, when cooked, softens and blends right in with the meat and pasta and adds a lot of flavor and texture to the meal!
+You love it in keto cabbage rolls and now you’ll love it in these bowls!
 Here’s what you’ll need to get together to make Beef Pasta Bowls:

 - Green Cabbage